I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Sue: Oh.

 Sue: That wasn’t too bad.
 I liked the story.
 I liked the direction.
 Hartnell was on good form as well.
 But the Monoids let it down.
-They’re too silly for words.
+They were too silly for words.